PikaTimer/PikaTimer/README.md

 PikaTimer is a JavaFX based race timing application.
 Named after the American Pika that is often found at high altitudes where the need for simple, easy to use race timing application was born.
 Because at 14,000 ft, you want things to be simple.

 The entire system is released under the GPLv3 Open Source license.
-It is free to use, free to modify, free to redistribute per the GPLv3 license.
+PikaTimer is free to use, free to modify, free to redistribute per the GPLv3 license.

-Initial support will be for RFID Timing System based readers (http://rfidtiming.com/), but there is nothing preventing the system from being able to read from from other timing systems in the future.

 Current Feature Highlights:
 * Multiple Races per Event
 * Multiple start waves per race
 * Multiple Timing Locations
 * Multiple Splits per Race, each associated with a given timing location
+* Direct import of timing data from RFID Ultra Based systems
 * No practical limit on the number of participants, races, splits, etc (but you'll want a faster box beyond a few thousand runners with a dozen splits).
 * Support for automatically importing a timing input file and updating the results as new times are entered
 * Automatically process reports and post them to a remote server every 30s/1m/2m/5m